All Episodes

 So when you go into border patrol stations, they're always very cold.

-And the reason why they're so cold is because um they're holding a lot of the times illegal aliens that have been traveling for fucking days, bro.
+And the reason why they're so cold is because they're holding a lot of the times illegal aliens that have been traveling for fucking days, bro.

-And they're sitting in the sun, they're hiding in the brush, you know, they're trying not to get detected by border patrol.
+You know, they're trying not to get detected by border patrol.

-They're dirty, they're tired.
+They're tired.

-You know, sometimes they they barely drink water.
+You know, sometimes they barely drink water.

 That's why a lot of illegal aliens die out there, guys, when they're trying to get smuggled into the United States.

-And I've talked to you guys about this, why it's unacceptable to be poor in the United States as a man because there's people literally dying to come here, but that's a whole other topic.
+And I've talked to you guys about this, why it's unacceptable to be poor in the United States as a man, because there's people literally dying to come here.

-They just tell them, all right, go to secondary buddy.
+They just tell them, all right, go to secondary, buddy.

 And secondary is where a more secluded area where they can search the area, right?